cyberbotics/urdf2webots/docs/tutorial.md

 ![converted files](./images/converted_files.png)

-Move these files to to your project’s proto directory (Of course you can do this step by using your OS's GUI)
+Copy these files to your project’s `protos` directory (of course you can do this step by using your OS's GUI):

 ```
 cp -r KukaLbrIiwa14R820* ~/my_simulation/protos/